zikula-modules/Content/README.md

 ## Requirements

-The `master` branch of this module is intended for being used with Zikula 3.0.
+The `main` branch of this module is intended for being used with Zikula 3.1.
-For Zikula 2.0.x look at [releases](https://github.com/zikula-modules/Content/releases/).
+For Zikula 3.0.x and 2.0.x look at [releases](https://github.com/zikula-modules/Content/releases/).

 ## Installation